 - 4. Your contract with the University may be subject to academic and/or financial conditions as set out in your Offer or accompanying documents and to a condition that you disclose any relevant unspent criminal convictions. - 5.
 It is also a condition of your contract that any information submitted with or in relation to your application is true, genuine, accurate and complete (ie does not omit information you have been asked to provide). - 6.
-Breach of any condition has the following consequences: - a. if the breach is discovered after you have accepted your Offer, but before you register as a student, your contract with the University may be terminated at the University's discretion; or b. if the breach is discovered once you are a registered student, disciplinary proceedings may be brought against you under Statute XI, which may result in sanctions including suspension or expulsion.
+Failure to meet any condition has the following consequences: - a. if the failure to meet a condition is discovered after you have accepted your Offer, but before you register as a student, your contract with the University may be terminated at the University's discretion; or - b. if the failure to meet a condition is discovered once you are a registered student, disciplinary proceedings may be brought against you under Statute XI, which may result in sanctions including suspension or expulsion.